Binary distribution internals

 containers fit the bill, so everything starts with the architecture- and

-OS-specific containers in docker/dist/base\_image/
+OS-specific containers in docker/dist/base_image/

 .